Package io.permazen.index

 and Map

-Therefore the resulting index types associated with indexes on complex sub-fields are as follows:
+The resulting index types associated with indexes on complex sub-fields of some object type Foobar